Ryael/paradise-lost/README.md

 This project was suggested to me by my very close friend and fellow full stack developer, Simon W. He initially pitched this idea with me working on the front-end and him creating the back-end using Crystal, which is a programming language with Ruby-like syntax and C-like speed.
 I agreed to this but wanted to use this idea for my profolio project 4 due to it being something I'm interested in and it fitting the assessment criteria in terms of scope.
 As such, the backend will be using Python and the Django web framework, whereas the front-end consists of the usual trifecta of HTML, CSS, and JavaScript.

-Inspired by Battle Scribe, which utilises an app approach and is available on both Google Play and Apple store (link to both).
+Inspired by [Battle Scribe](https://www.battlescribe.net/), which utilises an application approach and is available on Windows, Apple Story, and Google Play.
 Unfortunately, many tabletop players have grown frustrated with there being close to no development in past few years and this has become a bit of an open niche and this will be my humble attempt to create a website that fills this niche and provides a hopefully useful service to any aspiring commanders.

 For the intents and purpose of this project, Simon W. will be referred to as the client as he was the one that pitched the idea and it will be my goal to facilitate and actualise his vision.

-[Self Note: Expand below into one quick paragraph but go into detail on these in a features section]

 ## Table of Contents